dcvanriper/IPUMS-CDOH/README.md

 ## Processing pipeline
 ### 1. Data acquisition
 We begin by acquiring the input data that underlie a particular measure.
-Data acquisition is done programatically using functions in specific R packages (.e.g, `ipumsr` or `osfr`), or by downloading data files from specific websites.
+Data acquisition is done programmatically using functions in specific R packages (e.g., `ipumsr` or `osfr`), or by downloading data files from specific websites.
 We provide instructions for data acquisition within each measure's folder in the `/measures` directory.

 ### 2. Data processing
 After we have acquired the input data for a particular measure, we can then process it to create the CDOH measure.
-Withing the `/R` directory for each measure. there will be a script with `_proc.R` at end of its name.
+Within the `/R` directory for each measure, there will be a script with `_proc.R` at end of its name.
 This script loads in the required input data, generates the variables for the measure, and writes out a CSV file into the `/data/output_data` directory.

 ### 3. Documentation generation
 We then create a PDF file documenting a particular measure, including descriptions of the input data, formulas used to create variables, and the name and description of each variable in the output CSV file.
 The file with the `.Rmd` extension in the measure's `/R` directory generates the PDF, and we use the `Knit` function in RStudio for that purpose.
 The PDF file will be written to the `/R` directory.

-## Something about funding support...
+## Citation
+Publications and research reports should include a citation for each measure you use.
+You can find measure-specific citations in the `.Rmd` files in the `/measures` directories.
+The citation for the overall IPUMS Contextual Determinants of Health is:

+`Claire Kamp Dush, Wendy Manning, and David Van Riper.
+IPUMS Contextual Determinants of Health: Version 1.0 [dataset].
+Minneapolis, MN: IPUMS.
+2023. https://doi.org/10.18128/D130.V1.0`

+## Funding support
 Funding for IPUMS CDOH is provided by grant U01HD108779 from the National Institutes of Health.
 Funding for the creation of this repository is provided by a pilot grants from the [Social, Behavioral, & Economic COVID Coordinator Center (SBE CCC)](https://www.icpsr.umich.edu/web/pages/sbeccc/).
 The SBE CCC is funded by grant U24AG076462 from the National Institutes of Health.